 Funds of an individual CDCR Offender shall be provided to CONTRACTOR by CDCR within seven (7) working days of the CDCR Offender's transfer.
-These funds shall be held and managed pursuant to policies, procedures and practices, which shall be provided to CONTRACTOR prior to inmate arrival.
+Said funds shall be held, managed and handled by CONTRACTOR consistent with the policies and procedures utilized by CDCR in its in-state community correctional centers, and which are known to CONTRACTOR by virtue of their operation of an in-state facility for CDCR in California.